 The Fuji APS-C Sensor Mirrorless

-The Fuji cameras are also superbly made with a range of optically beautiful lenses, they have a bunch of fast zooms and lots of lovely prime lenses all pro standard, all weather sealed with amazing image quality.
+The Fuji cameras are also superbly made with a range of optically beautiful lenses.
+Fuji have a bunch of fast zooms and lots of lovely prime lenses, all pro standard, all weather sealed with amazing image quality.
 They are a bit heavier than the Micro 4/3 models, but there is that bigger sensor, so it’s worth it.

 Ahhhh… The Full Frame Mirrorless!
 Just Right